stiang/gce-purge-snapshots/README.md

         -m, --months MONTHS              The number of months to keep ONE snapshot per month

     OPTIONAL options:
-        -a, --access-key-file FILENAME   The path to a file containing the AWS access key to use, otherwise use the value of $AWS_ACCESS_KEY
-        -e, --secret-key-file FILENAME   The path to a file containing the AWS secret key to use, otherwise use the value of $AWS_SECRET_KEY
         -n, --noop                       Don't actually delete, but print what would be done -q, --quiet                      Print deletions only
         -s, --silent                     Print summary only
             --no-summary                 Don't print summary
-        -x, --extremely-silent           Don't print anything unless something goes wrong -u, --url URL                    The Amazon EC2 region URL (default is US East 1) --help                       Show this message
+        -x, --extremely-silent           Don't print anything unless something goes wrong --help                       Show this message

-## Known issues
-* If you have many snapshots the script will eventually return the AWS error RequestLimitExceeded.
-Not sure how to fix this, since there is no information given about which limit is exceeded - maybe just add a slight delay between each API call?

 ## Contribute
 Please fork and add pull requests if you would like to improve this package.